 We know all too well that planning a trip to Walt Disney World can be a daunting task.
 When do you start?
 How do you do it?
-Well today, we’re going to help take the fear out of planning your next trip!
+Well today, we’re going to help take the fear out of planning your next trip with exact tips to plan a trip to Disney World with a Disney World Timeline!

 We say it over and over again – in order to have a magical time at Walt Disney World you must do an extensive amount of planning.
 Disney can be ruined for you if you spend hours standing in line and if you spend obscene amounts of money on food all because you decided to fly by the seat of your pants.
 Don’t do that.
 Put in the work to plan.
 Trust us, your future self will thank you.

 Planning your trip to Walt Disney World doesn’t have to be a terrible experience if you start early and space it out.
 Starting early and following this plan will make your preparation go smoothly and keep your blood pressure in check.

 So roll up your sleeves and get ready to dive in.

-Planning a Trip to Disney World – A timeline for planning your Disney vacation
+How to Plan a Trip to Disney World – A Disney World Timeline

 First things first.
 We are assuming that you have already made the decision to go to Walt Disney World.
 Before you do anything else, find a time to go.
 Use our handy tools to figure out low crowd sizes and budget considerations.

 Next, download the free app, My Disney Experience, and familiarize yourself with it.